ak-andromeda/ALE_methods/README.md

       - Four is the minimum number of sequences in which MAFFT can align - removing these files early helps audit the process.
    2. Use MAFFT (https://mafft.cbrc.jp/alignment/software/) to align the gene families.
       - This can be done with GNU parallel (https://www.gnu.org/software/parallel/ to speed up the process).
+      - First change into the directory with the viable sequences _cd four_plus_seq/_
       - The following code can be used to align in parallel: _ls *.fasta | parallel mafft –auto {} “>” {}.aln._
    3. Use BMGE (ftp://ftp.pasteur.fr/pub/GenSoft/projects/BMGE/) to trim poorly aligned sites.